 St. Thomas Aquinas serves as the Catholic Center at Purdue University.
 Our parish engages the youthful energy of all its members to nurture their faith journey across all generations through liturgy, spiritual and intellectual formation, stewardship, and justice with peace.
 We joyfully welcome all who wish to meet life’s challenges through lived faith in Jesus Christ.

 St. Thomas Aquinas is the Roman Catholic presence at Purdue University.
-We are a vibrant and diverse community of students and resident parishioners.
+We are a vibrant and diverse community of student and resident parishioners.
 We are welcoming to all, a beacon of peace and God’s love, and a model of Jesus Christ to the local community at Purdue University, the Greater Lafayette area, and the world.
 We value spiritual and intellectual formation and take action to be a source of church leadership.

 Purdue Catholic Campus Ministry began in 1906 when the Catholic Club was founded.
 Students traveled across the Wabash River to attend services at St. Mary’s Cathedral in Lafayette.
 The Newman Club was chartered in 1927.
 In 1928, Reverend Leo Pursley was assigned as associate pastor of St. Mary’s Church and to work with Purdue students.